Installing R/exams

 sudo apt-get install pandoc

-Note: Unless you want to process written NOPS exams from scanned PDF files, this section can be skipped.
+Note: Unless you want to process written NOPS exams from scanned PDF files, this step can also be skipped.

-If the scanned images of written NOPS exams (from your photocopier) are in PDF format, they need to be converted to PNG first using the PDF Toolkit pdftk and ImageMagick’s convert.
+If the scanned images of written NOPS exams (from your photocopier) are in PDF format, they need to be converted to PNG, by default using the R packages qpdf and magick (see above).
+The latter relies on Ghostscript being available on the system path which is usually the case on Linux but might require additional installation on Windows and MacOS.

 Make sure everything works